Topological defects in spiral wave chimera states

 Since the equation remains invariant under the transformation \(\alpha \to -\alpha\) and \(\phi \to -\phi\), we restrict the phase lag parameter \(\alpha\) to the interval \([0, \pi)\) without loss of generality.
 We define the local complex order parameter to characterize the system's dynamics as

-In two dimensions, the variety of patterns is abundant, with spiral waves being the most archetypal example~\cite{PhysRevE.70.065201,PhysRevLett.104.044101}.
+In two dimensions, a rich variety of patterns can emerge, among which spiral wave chimeras are the most archetypal example~\cite{PhysRevE.70.065201,PhysRevLett.104.044101} and have been observed experimentally~\cite{totz2018spiral}.
 The Kuramoto-like model on a two-dimensional lattice shares a powerful analogy with the XY model of planar spins.
 The study of two-dimensional Kuramoto-like models from a vortex perspective has recently gained traction, with several studies investigating vortex dynamics.
 These works have explored the Kuramoto-like model for specific cases, such as nearest-neighbor coupling ($R=1$) with random intrinsic frequencies and the entrainment transition~\cite{PhysRevE.82.036202}, or through a duality transformation to expose underlying vortex structures~\cite{PhysRevE.103.032204} and in 2D Spin Torque Oscillators~\cite{Flovik_2016}.
 Additionally, research on the 2D-XY model of self-driven rotors~\cite{PhysRevLett.127.088004} has provided insights into defect dynamics and their superdiffusive behavior.
 Furthermore, the dynamics of traveling spiral wave chimeras and their phase-lag dependent transitions have also been studied in detail~\cite{bataille2023traveling}.
 However, to the best of our knowledge, the specific case of a non-local coupling ($R>1$) with a non-zero phase lag has not been studied from a topological perspective.
 This particular combination of parameters is crucial for the emergence of chimera states.
 The primary objective of this paper is to investigate these chimera states through a topological lens.

 In this paper, we study the topological defects associated with the spiral wave chimera states.
 In Sec.
 II, we will first present analytical results for a small-$\alpha$ regime.
 Sec.
 III provides numerical simulation results, focusing on the emergence of spatiotemporal patterns and then on the formation of topological defects.
 In Sec.
 IV, we analyze the statistical properties of the defects and show that the average total positive winding number exhibits an exponential growth with respect to the phase lag $\alpha$ and propose an entropy hypothesis to explain the system's properties.